 You want a real challenge?
 Try reaching your potential. - Eddie

 Mediocrity is like swamp water; it's dark, murky, and filled with

-potential problems. - Eddie
+all kinds of problems. - Eddie

 It is cheaper for a country to live in the greatest wealth than to wage the smallest war against its brothers and sisters. - Eddie

 I saw the potential of greatness there in the code...I just continued developing and watched the future unfold right there before my eyes. - Eddie

 Your purpose in life should be making a positive impact on those around you. - Eddie